mikebochenek/idonep/README.md

 2. AngularJS 1.2.19
 3. Bootstrap 3.2.0
 4. jQuery 1.11.1 (used by 4)
-5. MySQL (or any other regular database for persistence)
+5. MySQL (or any other database for persistence)

 ## Deployment
 Follow these steps in order to deploy the project on your machine: